shubham-saudolla/ZigZag/README.md

 ---

-This is a clone of the popular hyper-casual game which employs the concept of object pooling.
+This is a clone of the popular hyper-casual mobile game, ZigZag.

 ---